Azure/osdu-developer/docs/src/getting_started.md

 ## Subscription Quota

 It is recommended to have at least 50 vCPUs in a region along with the ability to deploy Cosmos DB instances which can be resource constrained in some regions.
-Defaults for MSDN accounts can be increased by requesting a [quota increase](https://learn.microsoft.com/en-us/azure/quotas/regional-quota-requests).
+Defaults can be increased by requesting a [quota increase](https://learn.microsoft.com/en-us/azure/quotas/regional-quota-requests).

 !!! note "Ensure Sufficient Quota"
     The choice between BS and DS family vCPUs depends on your specific deployment requirements: